seemyer/recipes/pizza.md

 * Increase bulk fermentation and proofing steps by 1-2 hours each if your ambient temperature is 72°F or below.
 * Malt powder is optional.
 Added to slightly improve crust browning.
 * Typical dough loading/thickness: NY-0.10, Sicilian-0.12, Detroit-0.16
+* Expensive pans, but worth the cost for consistent results: https://lloydpans.com/sicilian-style-pizza-pans.html

 ## sources
 https://www.theperfectloaf.com/sourdough-pizza-al-taglio/